Kovner/TCC_APIs/README.md

 ```

 ##### Note:
 This sample application has only been "tested" (note the quotes?!) on Windows.
 It should work on Linux too.
-If it doesn't...well, you're a Linux person..which means you can probably troublshoot this yourself.
+If it doesn't...well, you're a Linux person..which means you are smart can probably troubleshoot this yourself.
+Sorry for the OS bigotry.

 To run the application, type: